Let’s dream for a minute

 Imagine a moment with me.
 You walk outside just a few hours before sunset.
 The sky is clear, its a warm day with a beautiful cool breeze and nature just seems to be dancing and singing in the perfect light.
 You grab your camera and every photo your taking is looking AMAZING!!
-The trees are glowing + the colors are rich it’s a dream come true and this – this is what you want to share with the world, this very moment in all its beauty.
+The trees are glowing + the colors are rich.
+It’s a dream come true and this – this is what you want to share with the world, this very moment in all its beauty.
 This is the moment you want to live in forever.
+This moment of gorgeous natural light.

 Now imagine living in that moment with your clients every time you shoot.
-Brandon and I are in that moment all the time with our clients.
-It’s not luck but rather perfectly timed portrait sessions that provide our clients with jaw dropping images that wrap them in a gorgeous glowing natural light.
+Brandon and I are in that gorgeous natural light moment all the time with our clients.
+It’s not luck but rather perfectly timed portrait sessions that provide our clients with jaw dropping images that wrap them in a glowing gorgeous natural light.

 So today we wanted to share 5 tips on how to make this possible for your business as well.

-1. A Sunset Calculator Is Your Best Friend
+1. A Sunset Calendar Is Your Best Friend to find that Gorgeous Natural Light

 2. Keep Mountains + Tall Buildings in Mind